Donate to John and Zoe Putman

 Sent from Christ Church Barnston with St Michael’s Pensby

 John and Zoe Putman serve at Rift Valley Academy (RVA); AIM’s boarding school which educates and disciples students from missionary families across Africa, in Kijabe, Kenya.
-John teaches while Zoe provides academic support for the younger students in the Primary School, Titchie Swot.
+John teaches while Zoe is a Kindergarten teacher at Titchie Swot, the Primary School.

 After meeting each other on mission with British Youth for Christ, John and Zoe married and moved to the northwest of England to be missionaries to the Wirral.
 Over the past 20 years, the Putmans have embedded themselves in northern culture, learned the local dialect and worked alongside local young people, families and neighbours to share God’s love and the message of Jesus.